openjdk/jdk/src/jdk.incubator.vector/linux/native/libsleef/README.md

 store the generated files in the `generated` directory.

 Now, you can repeat this for the next platform.
-For instance, you can create a separate profile using `configure --with-conf-name=riscv64` and then generate the updated libsleef source code by
-`make update-sleef-source CONF=riscv64`.
+For instance, you can create a separate configuration using `configure --with-conf-name=riscv64` and then generate the updated libsleef source code by `make update-sleef-source CONF=riscv64`.

 Finally, verify with git that the local changes made to the files in